strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 - We can bookmark the url
 - We can share that url with other people

 Example: We have a map of a city with houses.
-On every house that we click we have to zoom to that house and the information of that house could be shown in a sidebar
+On every house that we click we have to zoom in to that house and the information of that house could be shown in a sidebar
 ![map](/assets/images/posts/redux-best-practices/map.png)

+## Avoid HUGE lists

+Redux can not be seen as a local in-memory database, so we can't put all our data into the store for performance reasons.
+Redux can be seen as an abstraction of state and data that our application needs at a certain time.

+For instance if we have a list of 10000 users, we don't want to put them all in the store.
+What we could do is keep track of a list of 500 users in the store, which the user can see at that specific time, and load more users on the background and update that buffered list.

 ## Designing the state

-### Keep it flat
+Designing the state of our application is an important step, and we recommend to draw that state on a whiteboard first.
+The most important rule here is: **Keep the state as flat as possible**

-One of the most common bad practices is deep-nesting the state into something that becomes quite complex:
+One of the most common bad practices is deep-nesting the state into something that becomes rather complex:

 ```typscript